Wall Street Summer Program

 Monday – Friday, 9:00 am – 5:00 pm

-Morning classes are held at ITAC (39 Broadway, Suite 1110 about two blocks from the MTA Rector Street subway stop).
-Afternoon trips are generally to locations within walking distance from the classroom in the financial district.
+Morning lectures are held at ITAC (39 Broadway, Suite 1110 about two blocks from the MTA subway stop at Rector Street).
+Afternoon trips are generally at locations in the financial district within walking distance from the classroom.